 Legacies of the Homestead Act

-Millions of people homesteaded in thirty states across the United States of America.
-Many of those homesteads are still being farmed today.
+Millions of people homesteaded across the United States of America.
+Some homesteads are still being farmed by descendants of homesteaders today.
 Others have been preserved by federal or state agencies including the National Park Service.